comp110-lytle/comp110/site/cqs/oop-mutable.md

 For this CQ, we are going to create and compare two similar methods.
 They both have similar functionality, but one *mutates* the class object and one does not.

 ## 0. Set up files
-Create a new folder inside "lessons" called "CQ09" and a new file inside of it titled "point.py".
+Create a new folder inside "CQs" called "cq09" and a new file inside of it titled "point.py".

 ## 1. Create `Point` class